Modern Türkiye is very largely the creation of one man, Mustafa Kemal Atatürk, later known as Atatürk, Father of the Turks.

-Atatürk is revered in Turkey and you will see statues in every town and notice that most offices have a picture of him on the wall.
+Atatürk is revered in Türkiye and you will see statues in every town and a picture of him on the wall in most offices.
 It is unacceptable to Turks to insult him or show disrespect, even in jest.

 Born plain Mustafa

-‘In prepatory school I developed a special interest in mathematics.
+‘In preparatory school, I developed a special interest in mathematics.
 I soon equalled, and possibly even surpassed, our mathematics teacher in knowledge of the subject.
-I started working at problems well in advance of our lessons.
+I started working on problems well in advance of our lessons.
 I used to put questions in writing, to which my teacher would reply also in writing.
-The teachers name was Mustafa.
+The teacher’s name was Mustafa.
 One day he turned to me and said: “My boy, your name is Mustafa and so is mine.
 This won’t do.
 There must be some distinction.
 From now on you’ll be called Mustafa Kemal.”
 And that’s how I’ve been known ever since.’

 The literal meaning of Kemal in Ottoman Turkish is ‘perfection’ and biographers have praised the mathematics teacher for his remarkable prescience.